Where To Place Security Cameras

 Not all security cameras are alike.
 They each have a specific task they try to accomplish with their accommodating features.
 Indoor cameras keep an eye on living spaces and possessions.
 They don’t have to deal with mother nature pounding on the chassis day after day so they can be built slightly different than the outdoor camera siblings.
 Outdoor chassis can do well indoors, but the viewing angle and range of the typical outdoor camera makes viewing spaces a bit awkward.
 It will work, but the perspective is not ideal for indoor use.

-You can tell a camera made for indoor use by its size, ip camera Ouvischassis housing, and connection ports.
+You can tell a camera made for indoor use by its size, chassis housing, and connection ports.
 Inside IP cameras will have a size that is smaller than most outside cameras because the internal structure does not have to be as strong or rugged.
 Its thought that indoor cameras won’t see physical abuse as an outdoor security camera may.
 Also the chassis will most likely be plastic, and not tough metal.
 This is also due to the expectation of little to no abuse, but more importantly its because it reduces cost, for the camera won’t need weather resistant components.
 Seam seals and lens seals are not as vital to an indoor IP camera.
 So designs can eliminate costly weather proofing features.
 Lastly, the biggest identification factor will be the ports on the device.

 Indoor Wall Mounting